-At the same meeting, a new proposal for up-listing the lion to Appendix I under CITES was discussed.
-This proposal, mainly driven by the dire situation of the lion in West and Central Africa, was criticised by several Range States representatives with the argument that up-listing would not be justified for the southern parts of the continent.
-The meeting communiqué acknowledged that a 60% decline in lion populations in Western, Central and Eastern Africa had been observed over the past 21 years, while the populations of southern Africa increased by 12% in the same period.
-There was a consensus among the participants that the main threats for lions are (1) unfavourable policies, practices and political factors (in some countries); (2) ineffective lion population management; (3) habitat degradation and reduction of prey base; (4) human-lion conflict; (5) adverse socio-economic factors; (6) institutional weakness; and (7) increasing trade in lion bones.
-Lion conservation should be strengthened through improved transboundary cooperation among Range States sharing regional populations.
+the southern parts of the continent.
+The meeting communiqué emphasised that a 60% decline in lion populations in Western, Central and Eastern Africa had been observed over the past 21 years, while the populations of southern Africa increased by 12% in the same period.
+There was a consensus among the participants that (legal) trade - the raison d'être of CITES - was not the main problem of the lion, but that lion conservation should be strengthened through improved transboundary cooperation among Range States sharing regional populations.
 Such international cooperation could better be facilitated under CMS than under CITES.